 Removing Authorized Keys from Your Server

-Storing Your Public Keys in the OVH US Manager
+Storing Your Public Keys in the OVHcloud Manager

-The OVH US Manager allows you to store any public key you create as long as those keys use one of the following encryption types: ED25519, RSA, or ECDSA.
+The OVHcloud Manager allows you to store any public key you create as long as those keys use one of the following encryption types: ED25519, RSA, or ECDSA.

-To store your keys in the OVH US Manager, log in to the OVH US Manager and click on your name in the top-right corner of the screen.
+To store your keys in the OVHcloud Manager, log in to the OVHcloud Manager and click on your name in the top-right corner of the screen.
 Select My account from the drop-down menu.
 Then, on the left-hand sidebar, click My services.